 Use asynchronous processing techniques to offload long-running or resource-intensive tasks from the main thread.
 This can help improve the scalability of our code by allowing it to handle more concurrent requests.

-Use the Mashup approach of Storing Large data outside of Salesforce and making the data available to the Salesforce application as needed.
+Use the Mashup approach of storing large data outside of Salesforce and making the data available to the Salesforce application as needed.

 Use the Salesforce Platform Cache wherever possible.
 The Salesforce Platform Cache is a distributed in-memory cache that allows us to store frequently accessed data in memory for faster access.
-Using the cache can help improve the scalability of our code by reducing the number of database queries and other expensive operations
+Using the cache can help improve the scalability of our code by reducing the number of database queries and other expensive operations.

-Ensuring our design to be “multi-tenant aware” and minimize the use of global variables and other resources shared across tenants
+Ensure our design to be “multi-tenant aware” and minimize the use of global variables and other resources shared across tenants

 Maintainability:

-Ensure Code is always clean and well-structured code.
-We will Use clear, descriptive variable and function names, and organize our code into logical modules.
+Ensure code is always clean and well-structured.
+We will use clear, descriptive variable, and function names, and organize our code into logical modules.
 This will make it easier for us and others to understand and maintain your code.

 Write comprehensive unit tests to ensure that our code is working correctly and to make it easier to make changes without introducing new bugs.

 Use comments and other documentation to explain the purpose and behavior of your code.
-This will make it easier for others to understand and maintain our code.
+This will make it easier for others to understand and maintain the code.

-Using a version control system like Git to track changes to our code and make it easier to collaborate with others.
+Use a version control system like Git to track changes to our code and make it easier to collaborate with others.

-Using continuous integration and deployment (CI/CD) tools to automate the build, test, and deployment process and make it easier to maintain our code over time.
+Use continuous integration and deployment (CI/CD) tools to automate the build, test, and deployment process and make it easier to maintain our code over time.

-Using design patterns to create reusable, modular code that is easier to understand and maintain.
+Use design patterns to create reusable, modular code that is easier to understand and maintain.

 Security:

-Using tools like ApexPMD and Checkmarx to automatically scan our code for potential issues and improve code quality.
+Use tools like ApexPMD and Checkmarx to automatically scan our code for potential issues and improve code quality.
 This will also ensure that our code has passed the required security checks.

 Avoid use of Dynamic SOQL queries to prevent SOQL injection attacks.

-Ensuring our code is designed to prevent Cross-Site Scription (XSS) and Cross-Site Request Forgery (CSRF)
+Ensure our code is designed to prevent Cross-Site Scription (XSS) and Cross-Site Request Forgery (CSRF).

 Write comprehensive unit tests to ensure that our code is working correctly and to make it easier to identify and fix security vulnerabilities.